Heavy-tailed random vectros: theory and applications: Convolution closure and related properties

 Now we study the closure property of classes $\mathcal{S}_A$, $\mathcal{A}_A$ with respect to convolution roots.
 Let us note that for some fixed set $A \in \mathscr{R}$, we say that the class $\mathcal{B}$ is closed with respect to convolution roots, if from the $F^{n*} \in \mathcal{B}_A$, for some $n\geq 2$, then it follows that $F\in \mathcal{B}_A$.

-For uni-variate distribution classes with heavy tails, there are many works devoted to closure and non-closure properties, with respect to the convolution roots, see \cite{embrechts:goldie:veraverbeke:1979}, \cite{shimura:watanabe:2005}, \cite{watanabe:2008}, \cite{xu:foss:wang:2015}, \cite{watanabe:2019}, \cite{cui:wang:xu:2022}, among others.
-Here, we provide a conditional answer for the closure properties of classes $\mathcal{S}_A$, $\mathcal{A}_A$ with respect to convolution roots.
+For one-dimensional heavy tailed distribution classes, there are many papers devoted to closure and non-closure properties, with respect to the convolution roots, see for example \cite{embrechts:goldie:veraverbeke:1979}, \cite{shimura:watanabe:2005}, \cite{watanabe:2008}, \cite{xu:foss:wang:2015}, \cite{cui:wang:xu:2022}, among others.
+Here, we provide a conditional positive answer for the closure properties of classes $\mathcal{S}_A$, $\mathcal{A}_A$ with respect to convolution roots.
 Before answering to this issue, we need a preliminary lemma.

 \ble Let $A \in \mathscr{R}$ be some fixed set.
 If either $F^{n*}_A \in \mathcal{S}$ or $F^{n*}\in S_A$, for some integer $n\geq 2$, then it holds $\overline{F_A^{n*}}(x) \asymp F^{n*}(x\,A)$. \ele